rshilpa16/EDA-Advertising/README.md

 # Exploratory-Data-Analysis-Project-EDA

-This repository contains my Exploratory Data Analysis (EDA) project using Python Pandas.
-The project focuses on analyzing advertising dataset for area income and daily internet usage on Ad utilizing Jupyter Notebook for coding.
+This repository contains Exploratory Data Analysis (EDA) project using Python Pandas.
+The project focuses on analyzing advertising dataset for area income and daily internet usage on Ads utilizing Jupyter Notebook for coding.

 # Overview